rcmdnk/shell-explorer/README.md

        -a         Show hidden files/directories.
        -r         Show file content in the right.
        -u         Show file content under the list.
+       -d         Show contents of the directory.
+       -n         No preview.
        -C         No confirmation at deletion.
        -h         print this help and exit.